bopopescu/tweek/README.md

 Description
 -----------
-Tweet is a research project created to experiment mining Twitter data in a MapReduce framework.
+Tweek is a research project created to experiment mining Twitter data in a MapReduce framework.
 More coming soon...

 Pulling Twitter Data
 --------------------